NURSE 101 Introduction to Nursing Credits: 2

 NURSE 120 Anatomy & Physiology I Credits: 4

-This course examines the structure and function of the human body from the molecular to the organism level as they interact among all body systems across the life span.
+This course examines the structure and function of the human body from the molecular to the organismal level as they interact among all body systems across the life span.
 Instructors also attempt to correlate course materials with the clinical aspects of the application of physiological knowledge.
 Co-requisite laboratory exercises provide practical application of theoretical concepts.
 In this first term of two-term course, molecular biology, biochemistry, cellular biology, and histology are studied as well as the integumentary, musculoskeletal, and nervous systems.

 NURSE 125 Medical Terminology Credit: 1

 This course is designed to provide the student with a foundation in medical terminology and the components of health records.
 Course content will include how medical terms are formed; how medical terms are applied to organs, body systems and pathological conditions; how common medical abbreviations are used; and how health records are organized and compiled.

 The drug calculation course is designed to introduce the student to methods of drug dosage calculation needed for medication administration in the health care setting.
 This course will review basic mathematical concepts, introduce medication specific terminology, discuss interpretation of medication orders, identify key elements of the medication label and enable the student to calculate appropriate and accurate drug dosages.